-In the bowl of your stand mixer, thoroughly cream together the margarine and sugar as if you were making cookies, until light and fluffy.
-Beat in the cocoa, salt, coffee powder, and vanilla, followed by one of the containers of Greek “yogurt.”
+- In the bowl of your stand mixer, thoroughly cream together the butter and sugar as if you were making cookies, until light and fluffy.
+Beat in the cocoa, salt, coffee powder, and vanilla, followed by one of the containers of Greek yogurt.
 Scrape down the sides of the bowl with a spatula, and mix well.
 Don’t worry if the mixture looks grainy at this point.

 - Add in the melted chocolate, and whip on high for 3 minutes.
 Slowly incorporate the final container of yogurt, and then resume beating the filling on high speed for an additional 2 – 3 minutes, until smooth.

 - Pour the filling into your prepared pie crust, and tap it lightly on the counter to release any air bubbles that may be trapped within, and smooth down the top evenly.
 Refrigerate for at least 3 hours before serving.